mapact/blueprints/blueprint_tranquility/readme.md

 The provided foundations.auto.tfvars allows you to deploy your first version of blueprint_tranquility and see the typical options

 ## Foundations
-The output of blueprint_tranquility will be stored in Azure Storage Account and will be read by subsequent modules. <br/> Please do not modify the provided output variables but add additionnal below if you need to extend the model.
+Please do not modify the provided output variables but add additionnal below if you need to extend the model.